sakshiagrwal/GdriveBackup/README.md

 ## Info

-- The backup ZIP file is uploaded to the Google Drive folder specified by `DRIVE_FOLDER_ID`.
+- The backup ZIP file is uploaded to the Google Drive folder specified by `FOLDER_NAME`.
-- The local backup is stored in the `archive` folder.
+- The local backup is stored in the `backup_archive` folder.
 - By default, the `backup` folder is set as the backup directory.
 - [Learn about the entire process from start to end in this blog](https://python.plainenglish.io/automate-google-drive-backup-using-python-105f57e2151)